 7. Celebrate the Day

 Even if you can’t have the wedding, that day is an important and significant one.
 Celebrate and honour it in a meaningful way as a couple.
 That might just be buying an extra nice bottle of wine, getting a takeaway and watching your favourite movie at home.
+We’ve got 12 sweet ways to honour your original wedding date here.

 8. Kickstart Planning the New Day

 Set a new date with your venues and suppliers?
 Awesome!
 If it has been changed to later in the year, you’re probably marrying in a completely different season.
 You’ll want to start thinking about how you can adapt what you already have (this isn’t a time to buy whole new décor).
+Read up our guide on 31 creative ways to update your wedding for a new season.

 Can you make a Pinterest board of seasonal flowers your florist can put in your bouquet?
 Can you think of a cool cover-up to wear with your sleeveless dress if the weather is colder?
 Are there some really simple things like autumnal bowls of red apples you can weave into décor and centrepieces to make a nod to the new season?
 If you’re hiring groomswear, can you choose a more wintry style?
 Can you look up real weddings at your venue and find the best places for photos during that season?
 Get yourself excited about your new wedding day.